KoroS11/insight-navigator/README.md

-# NSA-X: Neuro-Symbolic Autonomous Security Analyst
+# NSA-X: Neuro-Symbolic Autonomous Security Analyst (Experimental Phase)

 > ** DISCLAIMER**: This is a research prototype with a working **frontend UI** and **backend API**.
 However, **ML/Neural Network models are NOT implemented** - the system uses symbolic rule-based processing only.
 Real-time ML anomaly detection is planned for future development.